m-lab/website/_pages/bigquery_quickstart.md

 ### Step 1.
 Join the M-Lab Discuss Google Group

-Join the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#%21forum/discuss){:target="_blank"} with the same account you used to create your Google Cloud Platform Console project.
-Joining this group enables your account so that you can make queries against M-Lab's BigQuery tables.
+Join the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#%21forum/discuss){:target="_blank"} with the Gmail or GSuite account you wish to use to query M-Lab data.
+Joining this group enables your account so that you can make queries against M-Lab's BigQuery tables without charge.

 ### Step 2.
 Configure Google Cloud Platform Console Project